 She has frequently taught her specialized class in inverted dance work for professionals at Zenon Dance School, TU Dance, and elsewhere, that incorporates acrobatics, capoeira, yoga, and modern and contemporary dance vocabularies.

-For 35 years Paul Herwig has worked as an actor, director, writer and artist in the U.S., Canada and France, creating interdisciplinary performance with an emphasis on visual theater, physical performance, and a reoccurring special interest in mask.
+For 36 years Paul Herwig has worked as an actor, director, and artist in the U.S., Canada and France, creating interdisciplinary performance with an emphasis on visual theater, physical performance, and a reoccurring special interest in mask.